JHU-PL-Lab/www-pl/assignments/assignment1.md

 *   Consult the [code examples run in class](../ocaml/code/lecture.html).
 *   Consult the [Course OCaml page](../ocaml/index.html) for information on installing OCaml and getting a good toolchain setup for development
-*   You are required to use OCaml version 4.09.0 and you also must use either Atom, vim, or Emacs or other editor with built-in OCaml mode for editing.
-Again see the OCaml page for how to get the editor working.
+*   You are required to use OCaml version 4.11.1 and we strongly recommend using Visual Studio Code for editing.
+Again see the OCaml page for how to get an editor working.
 *   For more OCaml examples etc, read and copy/paste the code defined in the [OCaml.org tutorials](https://ocaml.org/learn/tutorials/) (mainly "the Basics" for this assignment).
 *   If you are looking for how some standard function is expressed in OCaml, like not equal, etc, consult the [Caml Stdlib](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html) which contains the predefined functions available in OCaml.
 *   You are strongly encouraged to work with other people on the assignment.
 You just need to list the names of people you worked with.
 However remember that you should submit your own write up of the answers. **Copying of solutions is not allowed**.
 For the full collaboration policy see [here](../logistics.html).